Bi-Lipschitz quasiconformal extensions: The Douady--Earle extension

 \begin{theorem}[Douady--Earle] Let $f:\mathbb S \to \mathbb S$ be a quasisymmetric homeomorphism.
-Then, the conformally barycentric extension $F=E(f)$ of $f$ is a real-analytic bi-Lipschitz diffeomorphism in the hyperbolic metric on $\mathbb D$.
+Then, the conformally barycentric extension $F=E(f):\mathbb D \to \mathbb D$ of $f$ is a bi-Lipschitz real-analytic diffeomorphism in the hyperbolic metric on $\mathbb D$.
 In particular, $F$ is quasiconformal. \end{theorem}

-To this Douady--Earle extension $E(f)$, an intrinsic property of the quasisymmetric homeomorphism $f$ on $\mathbb S$ is not reflected directly.
-When the complex dilatation $\mu$ of some quasiconformal extension of $f$ to $\mathbb D$ is known, the following claim in Cui \cite[Theorem 1]{Cu} supplies some information about the complex dilatation of the Douady--Earle extension in terms of $\mu$.
+To this \textit{Douady--Earle extension} $E(f)$, an intrinsic property of the quasisymmetric homeomorphism $f$ on $\mathbb S$ is not directly reflected.
+When the complex dilatation $\mu$ of some quasiconformal extension of $f$ to $\mathbb D$ is known, the following claim from Cui \cite[Theorem 1]{Cu} provides some information about the complex dilatation of the Douady--Earle extension in terms of $\mu$.

 \begin{proposition} Suppose that $f:\mathbb S \to \mathbb S$ extends quasiconformally to $\mathbb D$ with complex dilatation $\mu$.
 Then, the complex dilatation $\tilde \mu$ of $E(f^{-1})^{-1}$ satisfies